Thrift Store Finds: ‘The Cellar’ or What Did I Just Read?

 At the end of the day, The Cellar is a poorly written heap of mean-spiritedness that you probably should avoid.
 I skipped over the many scenes of violence toward children, but be reminded that’s a huge factor in the book, just in case I accidentally made this seem like a light and funny read.

 Do you need to read The Cellar?
-Dude called sex “the slippery pushing,” so you tell me.
+The dude called sex “the slippery pushing,” so you tell me.